mongodb/mongo-csharp-driver/benchmarks/MongoDB.Driver.Benchmarks/README.md

 There is a python script in the `/scripts` folder called `compare-results` that can be used to compare the results of different benchmark runs.
 The script expects json files in the format of the exported file for evergreen, so you will to have run the benchmarks with the `--evergreen` option to generate the evergreen results json file in order to compare different benchmark runs.

+## Running other Benchmarks

+Other benchmarks defined in this project that are not part of the driver benchmark spec can also be run using the benchmark runner.
+You can do the same things as described in the Running the Driver Benchmarks section to run your benchmarks.
+Just omit the `--driverBenchmarks` option.